Non-Fungible Tokens for Beginners: Ultimate NFT Guide

 • The value of an NFT is usually representative of a difference asset.

-• The most popular marketplaces for NFTs are OpenSea, Magic Eden, and LooksRare.
+• The most popular marketplaces for NFTs are OpenSea, Blur, Magic Eden.

 What Are NFTs?